WinstonZhang2008/BSE-Student-Portfolio/index.md

       # multiplied by the speed of sound (cm/s)
       distance = elapsed * 343000

-      # That was the distance there and back so half the value
+      # That was the distance there and back so halve the value
       distance = distance / 2

-      print( "Distance : %.1f" % distance)
+      #print( "Distance : " , distance)
+      # Reset GPIO settings
       return distance

 GPIO.setup(MOTOR1B, GPIO.OUT)